sicklestudios/Aim-Digital-Test/README.md

 - **Logout Functionality**: Allows users to log out and return to the login screen.
 - **Responsive UI**: The UI is designed to be responsive and look good on different screen sizes.

+## Note
+ **The Firebase is currently configured and the app can be tested by just cloning and running the application.**
+ -Test Credential
+    '''
+    email: haris@gmail.com
+    password: 123456
+    ''''
+-The Application will create a new user when a new email is entered
 ## Installation

 1. **Clone the repository**: